 The Douglas Cost Guide: Trusted by Canadian Insurance Professionals

-Douglas Cost Guide is the most comprehensive independent residential replacement cost calculator in Canada.
+Douglas Residential Cost Guide is the most comprehensive independent residential replacement cost calculator in Canada.
 It’s an essential tool for acquiring an accurate replacement cost for your home and is used and trusted by leading insurance professionals.

 The Douglas Cost Guide evaluates a number of specific elements and components of your home and the rebuilding process in order to provide the most accurate replacement cost available.
 The costing data combines actual construction costs and estimates for residential dwellings in Canada.